ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

 ## Conclusion

 In this lab you learned how to mock up the UI to ensure it looks the way you want it to look.
 Make sure you have a look at your app in both light and dark mode.
-Next we will look at how to get real data.
+Next we will begin laying out our authentication workflow so we can eventually get real data from our backend API.